AdrianRaFo/games-big-data-showcase/Readme.md

 tableau for graphs

 Stats:
-most valued genre most valued platform most valued company
+top rated genre top rated platform top rated company where top rated games are published which company is better per gender